Modern Parents Messy Kids

 This is such a cool way to keep track of all my kiddo's oversized art from the year!
 Love that you can use dry-erase and chalk on it too!

-Are you struggling with what to do with ALL THAT ART & SCHOOL WORK coming through the door when the kids come home from school?
+Are you struggling with what to do with all that art and school work coming through the door when the kids come home from school?
 Never fear – today Julee’s with us sharing a simple DIY project we think you’re going to love.

 We create – and save – quite a bit of art at our house.
 With school just starting, the volume of paintings, drawings, and other crafts is only going to increase.